ICanOnlySuffer/euler/readme.md

-This repository contains some solutions to the [Project Euler]( https://projecteuler.net/about) problems in various languages such as C, Ruby, Python, Rust and POSIX Shell.
+This repository contains some solutions to the [Project Euler]( https://projecteuler.net/about) problems in various languages such as C, Rust, Awk, Python and Ruby.

 I am solving these problems to learn better practices and understand better some programming languages I rarely use (like Rust and Python).